 Close your eyes and remember a time when you worked on a project and you received a great amount of praise for it.

-Go back to the feeling the praise that you received created in your body.
+Go back to the feeling the praise that you received created in your Healthy Body.
 The smile, the glow, whatever you felt when everything went well.
 Even hear the words you were hearing at that time.

 Take a deep breath in and make a fist with your hand.